GoogleCloudPlatform/cluster-toolkit/examples/README.md

 ### [omnia-cluster.yaml] ![community-badge] ![experimental-badge]

-Creates a simple [Dell Omnia][omnia-github] provisioned cluster with an omnia-manager node and 2 omnia-compute nodes on the pre-existing default network.
+Creates a simple [Dell Omnia][omnia-github] provisioned cluster with an omnia-manager node that acts as the slurm manager and 2 omnia-compute nodes on the pre-existing default network.
 Omnia will be automatically installed after the nodes are provisioned.
 All nodes mount a filestore instance on `/home`.

 > **_NOTE:_** The omnia-cluster.yaml example uses `vm-instance` modules to
 > create the cluster.
 For these instances, Simultaneous Multithreading (SMT) is